 Please contact us in writing to confirm that you have stopped practising and using the title social worker.
 If we do not hear from you within 14 days of the date of this letter we may start our own prosecution against you or inform the police about this matter.

 If you would like to register with Social Care Wales, please visit www.socialcare.wales or contact the Registration Team on 029 20780646.

-If you have any questions, please contact Louise Williams, Fitness to Practise Manager on 029 2078 0648.

 Yours sincerely,

 [Name]

 [Job Title]